Zenlua/Overlayfs/README.md

 + Use magisk to flash the module, can use any root manager not just magisk

++ This should be used when you are using erof partitions

 #### Partition list

 + `/product/app`, for example, will allow rw to this directory